Kent Challenger Games June 2021

 Today we said a fond farewell to Mr Phil Chantler, who has been our Headteacher for the last 5 years.
-Thanks to the amazing generosity of parents and staff, Mr Chantler received many wonderful gifts (pictures of some of them to follow), and he was very touched to receive them all!
+Thanks to the amazing generosity of parents, staff and the Friends' Association, Mr Chantler received many wonderful gifts (pictures of a few of them below), and he was very touched to receive them all!

 A special thank you goes to Sarah Ingleton, who made the most fantastic cake as a leaving gift, such a lot of work went into creating it and it tasted delicious!